semiotproject/simulator-heat-meters/README.md

 ```
 where ${DEVICEPROXYSERVICE_CONTAINER_ID} is your Docker container ID

-## How to check simulators are working:
+## How to check simulators are working

 Open in [Copper](https://addons.mozilla.org/ru/firefox/addon/copper-270430/) next URI: `coap://localhost:${[startPort..startPort + count]}/.well-known/core` and "observe" registrations on `coap://localhost:${[startPort..startPort + count]}/temperature`.

-## How to manage simulators' configuration:
+## How to manage simulators' configuration

-Create Java properties file `/semiot-platform/simulator-heat-meters/config.properties` with next parameters:
+Java properties file `/semiot-platform/simulator-heat-meters/config.properties` contains next parameters:

   * `hostname` - ip or name of simulators' base host, using in meter description
   * `count` - number of launching simulators